Trolleybuses in Philadelphia: 20th century

-The five trackless routes in place in mid-1961 continued to be served by trolley buses for the next four decades, and three remain so in 2011.
-The rush hour service on route 66 includes several express trips, and two sections of Frankford Avenue are equipped with a second set of trolleybus wires (in each direction) to enable trolley buses on express runs to pass those on local service.
+The five trackless routes in place in mid-1961 continued to be served by trolley buses for the next four decades, and three remain so in 2025.
+The rush hour service on route 66 includes several express trips, and one section of Frankford Avenue is equipped with a second set of trolleybus wires (in each direction) to enable trolley buses on express runs to pass those on local service.
+(A second section of express wires, located farther out along route 66, between Ryan Street and Rhawn Street, was removed around 2007, its scheduled use having been reduced to just one trip per day by 1998.)
 Route 66 also has "Night Owl" (all-night) service.

+By 2001, the number of trolley buses needed for peak-period service had declined to 66, and consequently many of the 110 AM General trolley buses had been retired and used as sources of parts for the remaining units.

+Until the retirement, in 2003, of the last trolley buses with rollsign-type destination signs, short-turn trips were indicated to riders by a red "slash" through the route number (known as a barré in British English, and barrata or barrato in Italy, where such practice was also common).
+Also used on Philadelphia's streetcar routes, this practice was very uncommon on trolley buses in North America.